Shimanti/js-colorpicker/README.md

 # JS-colorpicker

-Vanilla javascript colorpicker for simple colors of the rainbow or random hex colors.
+Colorpicker for simple colors of the rainbow or random hex colors.

 # Inspiration
 https://youtu.be/3PHXvlpOkf4